 Of course there was no such thing as "tango" before it arrived in Argentina; no tango dance, no tango music as we know it.
 There was only vals and the new 2/4 music of the late-19th century emigrees called "milonga."

 Around 1870 down in the docks by the Rio de la plata this awesome new instrument came off a boat and changed the music and dance worlds for all time.
-Who exactly brought it is unknown to history, but undoubtedly it was Italian emigrants and sailors.
+Who exactly brought it is unknown to history, but undoubtedly it came via an immigrant or sailor.

-He did it!
-His new invention was powerful, rich across the audio spectrum and loud enough to fill any country church (and many in a city).
+He did it, of course.
+His new invention was powerful, rich across the audio spectrum and loud enough to fill any country church (and and those in the city).

 His thinking was totally on track except for one big flaw: it was very difficult to play.
 So it never took off in Europe.
 It needed to emigrate and find a new life and meaning in far-off Argentina.
 How sad for Heinrich that that would not happen for another three decades.
 He could never imagine what would transpire when it found its new home.